rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 ###Page Refresh

-Audio recording should be cancelled.
-In android and iOS, the state will be persisted.
+If the page is to be refreshed, the audio recording should be canceled.
+In Android, the state will be persisted.

 ###Page Navigation

-Audio recording should be cancelled.In iOS, the state will be persisted.
+Upon page navigation, the audio recording should be canceled.